-Richard L. Hall is Professor of Political Science and Public Policy.
-His research focuses on American national politics.
-He has studied participation and representation in Congress, congressional committees, congressional retirements, campaign finance reform, legislative oversight, and lobbying in Congress.
-He is currently writing a book on lobbying and money in national policymaking and is beginning a study of interest group issue advertising.
-Rick is author of Participation in Congress (1996), winner of the Richard F. Fenno Prize.
+Richard L. Hall is a professor of political science and public policy.
+His research interests focus on American national politics.
+He has studied participation and representation in Congress, campaign finance reform, congressional oversight, issue advertising, health politics, and health policy.
+He is currently writing a book on interest group lobbying and the role of political money in Congressional policy making.
+Rick is the author of Participation in Congress (1996).
+He won the prestigious 2020 Barbara Sinclair Award, in recognition of his contributions to understanding legislative politics and the Richard F. Fenno Award from the American Political Science Association, the Pi Sigma Alpha Award from the Midwest Political Science Association, and the Jack L. Walker Award from the American Political Science Review.
 Prior to coming to the Ford School, he served in a staff role on Capitol Hill.
-At the Ford School, Rick teaches the core course on the political environment of policy analysis; policy advocacy; the politics of health policy; and the core undergraduate course in political institutions.
-He received his B.A. from the University of Iowa and his Ph.D. from the University of North Carolina at Chapel Hill.
+At the Ford School, Rick teaches courses on the politics of policy analysis, policy advocacy, campaign finance reform, and the politics of health policy.
+He received his PhD from the University of North Carolina at Chapel Hill.

 - Samuel Eldersveld Career Achievement Award, APSA (Political Organizations and Parties section, 2021)

 - Excellence in Mentoring Award, APSA (Public Policy Section, 2021)

 - Richard F. Fenno Award, American Political Science Association

 - Pi Sigma Alpha Award, Midwest Political Science Association